jeremytammik/tbc/a/1980_multiple_updater.md

 The error I receive looks like "Can't edit the element until [user] resaves the element to central and relinquishes it and you Reload Latest."

- Solved by RPTHOMAS108.
-Go to Solution.

-Tags (0)
-Add tags
-Report
-4 REPLIES
-Sort:
-MESSAGE 2 OF 5
 jeremy.tammik
  Employee jeremy.tammik in reply to: PerryLackowski ‎2022-12-15 02:42 AM